Furnace Repair Checklist

 - Make certain that the control is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is set to the correct day and time and is set to “run.”
 If you’re having a hard time overriding the setting, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will make the heating to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above the room temperature.